microsoft/promptflow-resource-hub/sample_gallery/database_querying/cosmosdb_postgresql/Tutorial.md

 The custom connection creation in prompt flow is based on the yaml file specification on the `key:value` of your authentication information to call the database.
 You can refer to the [prompt flow connection](https://microsoft.github.io/promptflow/how-to-guides/manage-connections.html#create-a-connection).

+For the SQL API for cosmos the environment will require azure-cosmos pip installed so that you can use the cosmos db custom promptflow connection within your python code.

 In this tutorial, we provide the template [conn.yaml](./source_file/conn.yaml), which have the following format keys for consuming the CosmosDB PostgreSQL database:

 ```yaml